Here’s how Pirelli tyre markings can help you to choose the best tyre for your car.

 Since there is a long list of marked tyres here is how to identify the one for a specific car.

 For BMW cars, this particular marking (✰) is the one to look for.
-The simple star (✰) is easy to miss since it is quite small compared to the rest of the size marking.
-Moreover, the marking is a standalone mark away from the size marking.
+The simple star (✰) is easy to miss since it is quite small compared to the rest of the tyre size details.
+Moreover, the marking is a standalone mark away from the size details.

 Similarly, one can repeat the aforementioned drill for a specific tyre for their cars.
 The following table is a detailed breakdown of the various markings.
 When locating them on a tyre, look for these symbols on a Pirelli tyre.